Th3Un1q3/better-testing/lessons/02/README.md

 - Strictly follow [Red Green Refactor](../../patterns/red-green-refactor.md) pattern.
 - Use [Fake it till you make it](../../patterns/fake-it.md) pattern
 ### Questions
-- in which cases `fake it till you make it` is applicable?
+- in which cases `fake it till you make it` is applicable